-February 7, 2024 - Deadline to file for state office and submit general campaign platform.
-(60 days prior to the conference)
+January 28, 2025- Deadline to file for state office and submit general campaign platform.
+(60 days prior to the state annual conference)

-February 20, 2024, 6:30 p.m. - Candidate Informational Zoom
+February 4, 2025, 7:00 p.m.
+CST - MANDATORY Candidate Informational Zoom.
+This is not the same thing as the Prospective Candidate Meeting Zoom.